spkennealy/Algos_and_Data_Structures/chapter_12_graphs.md

 There are many ways to represent a graph programmatically.
 Let's take a moment to explore each and describe the tradeoffs we make when choosing among them.
 We will use `Graph 3` from above as our candidate.
 Bear in mind that our graph is directed.
 For example, this means that `C` can access `D`, but `D` cannot access `C`.

+### GraphNode Class

+This implementation is most similar to how we implemented binary trees.
+That is, we create a node class that maintains a value and an array of references to neighboring nodes.
+This easily solves the problem that a node can have any number of neighbors, no longer just a left and right.

 ```js
 class GraphNode {
     constructor(val) {